Carl-Runge/Carl-Runge/README.md

 I’m @Carl-Runge

-I’m currently learning C++ and C#
+I’m currently Improving my C++ and C# skills

-I am a Student at the S4G untill 30th of September 2022
+I was a Student at the School 4 Games untill 30th of September

-And my Dream is to be Working for Crytek or Ubisoft

-My Contacts
+Contact:
-- e-Mail: rungecarla@gmail.com
+- email: rungecarla@gmail.com